groupdocs-conversion/GroupDocs.Conversion-Products/english/conversion/net/dib-to-pps.md

         - icon: "far fa-file-DIB"
           title: " About DIB File Format"
           content: |
-            A DIB (Device Independent Bitmap) file is a raster image file that is similar in structure to the standard Bitmap files (BMP) but has a different header.
+            A Device-Independent bitmap (DIB) is a raster image file that is similar in structure to the standard Bitmap files(BMP).
+It contains a color table that describes the mapping of RGB colors to the pixel values.
+This enables DIB to represent images on any device.
 It can be opened with almost all applications that can open a standard BMP file on Windows as well as macOS.
-DIB are binary files and have a complex file format similar to BMP.

           link: "https://docs.fileformat.com/image/dib/"

     format:
         # format loop
-        - icon: "far fa-file-PPS"
+        - icon: "far fa-file-powerpoint"
           title: " About PPS File Format"
           content: |
             PPS, PowerPoint Slide Show, files are created using Microsoft PowerPoint for Slide Show purpose.
 PPS file reading and creation is supported by Microsoft PowerPoint 97-2003.
 The more latest version of this file format is PPSX which is based on Office OpenXML standards.
 PPS files can still be read by latest versions of Microsoft PowerPoint, but newly created files can only be saved in PPSX file format.
 When a PPS file is shared with another user and opened, it starts as Powerpoint show unlike PPT file which opens in editable mode.

           link: "https://docs.fileformat.com/presentation/pps/"